ArtBlocks/artblocks-docs/minter-suite/minter-suite-supplemental.md

 ## Auction Reset Process

-A subset of minters utilize automated, scheduled auctions to distribute artwork to collectors.
+A subset of minters utilizes automated, scheduled auctions to distribute artwork to collectors.
 The auction reset process is a mechanism that allows artists to pause and reschedule their auction, within certain limitations, if an issue arises during a live project release.
 Example situations may be:

 - Unexpected website downtime
 - Artist unintentionally left project in a paused state